Detailed and easy elaboration of Wall Wash Test (WWT) on Chemical tankers (with Videos)

 6. Pay attention not to pick any dirt and sweat into the sample.

-7. Do not take sample from wet parts.
+7. Do not take wall-wash samples from wet parts.

-8. Do not repeat taking sample from the same place to gain more sample quantity.
+8. Do not repeat taking wall-wash samples from the same place to gain more sample quantity.

 But with the Surveyors, Wallwash is taken from 4 parts of all 4 bulkheads—but not from corners.
-WWT surveyor must not wash more than six feet in height.
+WWT surveyor must not take wall-wash sample from more than six feet in height.

 Now, time to go for WWT in the Lab.
 Let’s dig in….